 Based on everything you’ve read so far, you might be unable to believe your luck if you live in rural Scotland.
 Live in a big city, though, and you might already be planning your escape route.
 But hold up before you start heading for the hills (or, well, the Highlands).

-Local road conditions certainly will affect the way you drive.
+There are certainly factors affecting pass rates at different test centres that you won’t be able to control, and local road conditions will affect the way you drive.
 However, your test result ultimately comes down to one thing: the quality of your driving.
 As such, the most important move you can make is to find an instructor who can help you to achieve your goals and become a safe, confident, skilled driver.

 Luckily, here at PassMeFast, we have plenty of instructors who can help you to do exactly that.
 They’ll help you look past the stats and create your own pass story.
 Before you know it, you’ll be joining our many happy PassMeFast alumni—just like some of our June 2018 passers!